alec-horwitz/AsiteBimMappingTool/README.md

  give it a file path like "relative/file/path/" or "N:/some/path/" you will get an error message saying that it can't find the file.

-  -If the line is "OUTPUT_PATH:" you must treat it just like a normal "_PATH" line but you can make the filename whatever you'd like and the program will append the date and military time to the end of the name right before the file extension.
+  * If the line is "OUTPUT_PATH:" you must treat it just like a normal "_PATH" line but you can make the filename whatever you'd like and the program will append the date and military time to the end of the name right before the file extension.
 For example if the military time was 4:33:25 seconds, the date was 7/19/2016 and you want the output file to be generated in